content-services/zest/release/docs/ArtifactDistributionResponse.md

 HasHidden returns a boolean if a field has been set.

+### GetNoContentChangeSince

+`func (o *ArtifactDistributionResponse) GetNoContentChangeSince() string`

+GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

+### GetNoContentChangeSinceOk

+`func (o *ArtifactDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

+GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNoContentChangeSince

+`func (o *ArtifactDistributionResponse) SetNoContentChangeSince(v string)`

+SetNoContentChangeSince sets NoContentChangeSince field to given value.

+### HasNoContentChangeSince

+`func (o *ArtifactDistributionResponse) HasNoContentChangeSince() bool`

+HasNoContentChangeSince returns a boolean if a field has been set.

+### GetBasePath

+`func (o *ArtifactDistributionResponse) GetBasePath() string`

+GetBasePath returns the BasePath field if non-nil, zero value otherwise.

+### GetBasePathOk

+`func (o *ArtifactDistributionResponse) GetBasePathOk() (*string, bool)`

+GetBasePathOk returns a tuple with the BasePath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBasePath

+`func (o *ArtifactDistributionResponse) SetBasePath(v string)`

+SetBasePath sets BasePath field to given value.

+### GetContentGuard

+`func (o *ArtifactDistributionResponse) GetContentGuard() string`

+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

+### GetContentGuardOk

+`func (o *ArtifactDistributionResponse) GetContentGuardOk() (*string, bool)`

+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContentGuard

+`func (o *ArtifactDistributionResponse) SetContentGuard(v string)`

+SetContentGuard sets ContentGuard field to given value.

+### HasContentGuard

+`func (o *ArtifactDistributionResponse) HasContentGuard() bool`

+HasContentGuard returns a boolean if a field has been set.

+### SetContentGuardNil

+`func (o *ArtifactDistributionResponse) SetContentGuardNil(b bool)`

+ SetContentGuardNil sets the value for ContentGuard to be an explicit nil

+### UnsetContentGuard
+`func (o *ArtifactDistributionResponse) UnsetContentGuard()`

+UnsetContentGuard ensures that no value is present for ContentGuard, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)